 Keep it fun.
-Don't get nervous.
-Don't show you're nervous.
-Enjoy it.
+Don't get nervous and if you do, don't show it.

 If you're lucky enough to be going skiing with the kids for half term I'm sure it will be great fun, rewarding but really hard work.
-Here are a few tips from our experience of tired monkeys on the slopes.
+Here are a few things we've learnt from our experience with kids on slopes.

 They will need a lot of refuelling.
 Eating in cafes on the mountain can be expensive.
 We always take picnic.
 Nearly all ski areas have indoor picnic areas for when the weather is cold.
 If you can't find one just ask.
 They can be hidden away.
 And when the weather is good it's fabulous to eat out in the fresh air, with a view.
 The kids like to have something warm so we take hotdogs in a thermos along with a baguette and a small container of tomato ketchup.

 If we're boarding we turn our boards upside down to use as a seat but of course I always have a PACMAT patch with me too.
 Even if I'm not sitting on it it makes a good table cloth to lay the picnic out onto.
 Make sure you carry some water.
 Skiing is thirsty work.
 If you need a refill there is normally a water fountain in the cafe area at the lift station.
-If you give into sweet and fizzy drinks they can really add up.
-Not just on your pocket, but the sugar load too.
 We like to have a thermos Small and Wild herbal tea.
 It's warming without the sugar.
-If you're skiing with other families it's useful to all have the same rule about drink stops agreed in advance.
+We're Going on an Adventure has good good ideas for winter picnics.

 When you do stop for a break outside it's a good time to pop on some more suncream block.
 Don't forget to put something on their lips too.
 I try to get our kids to keep their helmets and goggles on to save their eyes and keep their heads warm but if it's very sunny I'll normally have a peaked cap in my back pack.